A Look at the April Mayhem of VTubing

 Tsukino Mito is one of the first Virtual Youtubers under the popular Nijisanji umbrella, and one of its most successful.
 At over 900,000 subscribers, her position is enviable.
 Yet, for as big a deal as she is, I had found it odd that Mito has not already cracked the million-subscriber mark, despite the fact that four other Nijsanji members have managed to achieve that milestone.
 I believe her to be one of the absolute funniest VTubers out there, but I’ve come to realize that Mito’s strength, that amazing sense of humor and delivery, is kind of a double-edged sword when it comes to her growth.

 Reaching the million-subscriber mark as a VTuber generally means having some kind of reach beyond Japan.
-Perhaps they’re already fluent in another language, like English or how Kobo Kanaeru got so big in Indonesia, her songs are being played in live settings like in the video above.
+Perhaps they’re already fluent in another language like English, or they’re like Kobo Kanaeru, who got so big in Indonesia that her songs are being played in live settings like in the video above.
 Maybe they sing and dance on a regular basis.
 Or they could be really expressive, and the emotions they display while streaming reach across language barriers.

 Mito, however, doesn’t really have any of those traits.
 That’s not to say she isn’t talented or hardworking, and 800,000+ subscribers is nothing to sneeze at, but the essence of her humor makes it harder for non-Japanese speakers to latch onto her.
 Her whole gimmick is that she’s supposed to be a class president who sounds very prim and proper, until you realize that what she’s actually been discussing can be incredibly dire.